 This trip I'm on a bucket trip mission, to see a tiger in the wild.
 I've been booked into three different tiger parks in the hope of achieving that ambition.
 The Indian tiger is the Royal Bengal.
 They are reported to be elusive.

 India sucks you in very quickly.
 A melange of hyperactivity and incredible spiritual peace.
 There is something soul cleansing about the winter sunshine here.
-But the Delhi streets are still chaotic and filthy.
+But the Delhi streets remain chaotic and filthy.
 The buildings still sprawl higgledy piggledy.
-Even the plushest buildings have a seedy side on close inspection.
+Even the plushest new buildings have a seedy side on close inspection.
 And there is this distinctive smell that is both musky and musty; it hits you as soon as you get off the plane.

 Dinner with two engineers from Nottingham who treat me on their expenses account, so we sample just about every curry and dessert made in India in a kebab restaurant.
 Very tasty, but I fear it is too rapid an induction for my insides.